-Coccidioidomycosis (cok-SID-EEOY-do-my-ko-sis) is a fungal infection that is also commonly called Valley Fever.
-It can occur in people with healthy or suppressed immune systems.
-In people with healthy immune systems, it usually causes mild or moderate lung problems.
-In people with suppressed immune systems, it can cause serious lung problems and can also spread to other organs, including the bones, joints, lymph nodes, kidneys, or skin.
-It can also cause disease of the central nervous system, which can be life-threatening if not diagnosed and treated promptly.
+Coccidioidomycosis can be a serious illness; however, most cases resolve on their own, especially in people with healthy immune systems.
+In those with weaker immune systems, it can cause more serious disease.
+This can include spreading to other organs, including the bones, joints, lymph nodes, kidneys, skin and even the central nervous system, which can be life-threatening if not diagnosed and treated promptly.

 What are the symptoms and how is it diagnosed?

 Most people who are infected with the fungi do not experience symptoms.
 These cases often resolve on their own with weeks or months.
 When they do occur, symptoms usually appear within 1–3 weeks of infection and are similar to the flu: fever, tiredness, a productive cough, chest pain, night sweats, chills, headache, muscle aches, and sore throat.
 If the fungi have spread to other body parts, then additional symptoms are possible.

 To diagnose the infection, a health provider will collect fluids from the affected area, such as sputum from the lungs or spinal fluid.
 Blood and urine tests are also available but can miss the infection.
 Taken together with current symptoms, a diagnosis can be made.

 People with healthy immune systems who are diagnosed with coccidioidomycosis don’t necessarily require treatment, as the symptoms are usually mild and clear up on their own.
 For people with weakened immune systems, coccidioidomycosis can progress and cause serious respiratory distress and likely needs to be treated.
 Most people fully recover with successful treatment.